BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 ![nomodfixerpng.png](/tutorials/nomodfixerpng.png =x400)

-This means you have not installed mod fixer.
+This means you have not installed Mod Fixer and are on a Pre-Patch 7 version of the game.
-Mod fixer is a requirement for almost all mods
+Mod Fixer is a requirement for almost all mods, but only if you are on a Pre-Patch 7 version of BG3.
+If you are on Patch 7 or Patch 8, which most people will be, you do not need Mod Fixer.

 ## How to switch tattoo and makeup mods